 The University is committed to ensuring that core reading materials are in accessible electronic format in line with the Kent Inclusive Practices.
 The most up to date reading list for each module can be found on the university's reading list pages.

 See the library reading list for this module (Canterbury)

-Apply the knowledge to solve problems in materials.
+5. Apply their knowledge to solve problems in materials.

-Appreciate the key driving forces in materials science and knowledge of selected important functional materials
+7. Demonstrate a strong appreciation of the key driving forces in materials science and knowledge of selected important functional materials.

 Back to top

 - ECTS credits are recognised throughout the EU and allow you to transfer credit easily from one university to another.

 - The named convenor is the convenor for the current academic session.

 University of Kent makes every effort to ensure that module information is accurate for the relevant academic session and to provide educational services as described.
 However, courses, services and other matters may be subject to change.
 Please read our full disclaimer.